soryu-rmv/rmv_tech01/en.md

 **_varID[X]**

 With this suffix, **X-th argument of the plugin command is replaced to the variable in RPGMV whose ID is the value of X-th argument** .
-Being every event ID which is generated dinamically known, we can write down commands such as
+Being every event ID which is generated dinamically known, we can write down commands as below.

-**CharacterBind_varID[1] 1**  .
+**CharacterBind_varID[1] 1**

 This command stands for a command **targetting an event represented by variable 1**.
 Therefore, when we insert a event command "Turn Down" in Set Movement Route after this command,